-Meet the Friends of Coronado & Jemez Historic Sites
+About the Friends of Coronado & Jemez Historic Sites

-We are a tax-exempt group supporting two State Historic Sites; the ancient village of Kuaua (circa 1300 AD) on the Rio Grande; and the Jemez Historic site of the village of Gisewa in the Jemez Mountains.
+We are a tax-exempt group supporting two State Historic Sites; the ancient village of Kuaua (Ka-wa-wa, circa 1300 AD) on the Rio Grande; and the Jemez Historic site of the village of Gisewa in the Jemez Mountains.
 More than that, we are an eclectic group of about 400 fun-loving people who delve deeply into southwestern history, archaeology, geology, anthropology.

 We mix in the excitement of wandering remote areas not always available to the public.
 We also provide lectures, field trips, workshops and behind-the-scenes tours of museums and art centers, guided wilderness hikes, social gatherings, and opportunities to support the Historic Sites physically and financially.

 Over the years (we have been helping the Coronado Historic Site since 2003, the Jemez site more recently), we have provided tens of thousands of volunteer hours and accounted for thousands of dollars of financial assistance from our members, Gift Shop sales, fund-drives and legislative supporters.

 We are the Docents, the shop volunteers, the trail workers, the archaeological diggers, the event planners, the Zoom lecture managers, the researchers and Board members-

 all of whom support the sites on a purely volunteer basis.

 And we would love for you to join our mission!
 Thank You.

 FCHS MISSION STATEMENT

 The Mission of the Friends of Coronado Historic Site is to support the conservation and restoration of historical assets and museum exhibits, and to promote through community outreach, the historical and cultural significance of the Coronado and Jemez Historic Sites – including the ancestral pueblos of Kuaua and Giusewa, the Coronado Expedition, and the Mission of San Jose de los Jemez.